25 Gifts for Film Photographers on Any Budget.

 Peak Design Camera Clip

-A sleek alternative to a camera bag and/or strap, this contraption turns any backpack into a great way to securely carry your camera.
-The quick release plate means no more missing the shot while fumbling to get your camera out.
+A sleek alternative to a camera strap, this contraption turns any backpack into a great way to securely carry your camera.
+The quick release plate gives you the best of both worlds – quick access to your camera at any moment without having to hold it all day.

 Gifts Over $100